CrazyRockgg/Flight-Price-Predictor/README.md

 MIT License.
 Feel free to use and modify the code as needed.

-If you want changes to the README (more details, examples, or to add a `requirements.txt`), tell me and I will add them.
+If you want changes to the README (more details or examples), tell me and I will add them.

 ---